gambitph/Stackable/readme.txt

 * New: Added settings and Go Premium links to the plugins page
 * Fixed: Possible error when you previously installed the beta version and updated to the released version
 * Fixed: Global colors can possibly show a warning if a theme has invalid colors
+* Fixed: Footer text was in the middle of the screen in the Stackable accounts page

 = 2.11.3 =
 * Fixed: Only add attribute identifiers in some native blocks if needed for Global Typography